Meredith Grey: Background

+Storylines

-The night before Meredith's internship begins, she has a one-night stand with Derek Shepherd (Patrick Dempsey), a man she meets at Joe's Bar.
-She discovers the next day that he is a recently hired attending; the new head of neurosurgery at her new workplace, Seattle Grace Hospital.
+The night before Meredith's internship begins, she has a one-night stand with Derek Shepherd (Patrick Dempsey).
+She discovers the next day that he is the head of neurosurgery at her new workplace, Seattle Grace Hospital.

 Meredith is assigned to work under resident Miranda Bailey (Chandra Wilson), and befriends her fellow interns, Cristina Yang (Sandra Oh), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T.R.
 Knight).
 She is particularly close with Cristina, who becomes her best friend and "person".
 Though she initially thinks poorly of him, Alex also evolves into Meredith's "person" and the two assume a sibling-esque familial relationship.

 Meredith has a conflicted relationship with Richard Webber (James Pickens Jr.), the Chief of Surgery at Seattle Grace.
-Richard was very close to Ellis and even had an affair with Ellis when Meredith was a child.
-Due to his relationship with Meredith's mother, he tends to save, mentor and make exceptions for her.
-Meredith has a habit of "collecting strays", and allows her friends and coworkers to live in the house her mother left her.
-Those friends become her chosen family.
-Meredith is endlessly loyal to those she deems her family, and will bend the traditional rules of morality or professional protocol to keep them safe.
+Richard had an affair with Ellis when Meredith was a child.
+He often assumes a fatherly role towards her which she initially resents.